NixOS/nix/doc/manual/source/glossary.md

   A [store derivation] where a cryptographic hash of the [output] is determined in advance using the [`outputHash`](./language/advanced-attributes.md#adv-attr-outputHash) attribute, and where the [`builder`](@docroot@/language/derivations.md#attr-builder) executable has access to the network.

+- [hermetic]{#gloss-hermetic}

+  An evaluation or build process is hermetic when one can mechanically identify the set of all inputs that may affect it.
+  At the build level this is achieved by sandboxing; at the evaluation level by restricting impure access (as in [pure evaluation](@docroot@/command-ref/conf-file.md#conf-pure-eval)) together with [locking](#gloss-locking) or [pinning](#gloss-pinning) of the fetched inputs, taken transitively over pure fetches.

 - [IFD]{#gloss-ifd}

   [Import From Derivation](./language/import-from-derivation.md)